Chavis’ grand slam helps Red Sox beat Blue Jays 10-8

+What Red Sox rookie Michael Chavis really wanted to talk about was his batting eye against the Toronto Blue Jays on Monday night.

+“Personally, weirdly, I was more excited about the two walks,” he said after Boston beat the Blue Jays 10-8 in the series opener.
+“I mean, I know I have power.
+I know I can hit.
+But growing and becoming a better hitter is what I’m trying to do.
+So that’s a good sign.”

-BOSTON (AP) — Rookie Michael Chavis hit a grand slam, Xander Bogaerts had three hits and Andrew Benintendi drove in three runs for Boston on Monday night to lead the Red Sox to a 10-8 victory over the Toronto Blue Jays.
+Chavis hit his first career grand slam — and, yes, walked twice — Xander Bogaerts had three hits and Andrew Benintendi drove in three runs as Boston batted around twice in the first three innings, scoring five runs each time.

+Rick Porcello (7-7) gave four runs back through three before settling in, allowing eight hits in all while striking out two in six innings.

+“It didn’t look pretty in the beginning,” Red Sox manager Alex Cora said.
+“But after that, he figured some things out.”

 Boston batted around for five runs in the first inning against starter Trent Thornton (3-7) and then sent 10 batters to the plate in the third, scoring five more.

-Rick Porcello (7-7) gave up four runs and eight hits in six innings, striking out two.
-Brandon Workman pitched the ninth for his fourth save.

 Four of the first five batters reached safely against Thornton before Chavis hit a 3-2 pitch 421 feet over the Green Monster in left-center to make it 5-0.
-It was his 16th homer, and the first grand slam of his career.
+It was his 16th homer.

 Toronto scored two in the second on Billy McKinney’s homer and two more in the third to make it a one-run game.
 But Rafael Devers hit a two-run single, Bogaerts added an RBI base hit and Benintendi drove them both in with a double off the Monster down the line.